timthiele119/KickbaseAnalyzer/README.md

 - Data can be provided as DataFrames using the Python script "" or as CSV-Files

 ## 🌱 Why I Built This
-This project was driven by my interest in data analytics, my engagement to learn more about PowerBI (as i build this project for delivering it to it) and my recent decision to start playing Kickbase in the Bundesliga 2024/2025 Season.
+This project was driven by my interest in data analytics, my engagement to learn more about PowerBI (as i build this project for delivering the data to it) and my recent decision to start playing Kickbase in the Bundesliga 2024/2025 Season.

 ## 🛠️ Technologies Used